 Richard Kershaw MW

-Born and raised in Sheffield in the UK, Richard studied in London.
-Once qualified, he worked as a chef before moving to the wine trade.
-Richard acquired a basic winemaking diploma by correspondence and traveled as a cellar-hand to various countries – California, Chile, France, Germany, Hungary and finally South Africa in 1999.
+Born and raised in Sheffield, England, Richard worked as a chef before moving into the wine industry.
+With a basic winemaking diploma by correspondence he travelled as a cellar-hand in various countries, arriving in South Africa in 1999.

 Kenichi Ohashi MW